influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/config-data-nodes.md

 Controls how data is shared across shards and the options for query management.

 An InfluxDB Enterprise cluster uses remote procedure calls (RPCs) for inter-node communication.
-An RPC connection pool manages the stream connections and provides efficient use of system resources.
+An RPC connection pool manages the stream connections and efficiently uses system resources.
 InfluxDB data nodes multiplex RPC streams over a single TCP connection to avoid the overhead of frequently establishing and destroying TCP connections and exhausting ephemeral ports.
 Typically, a data node establishes a single, persistent TCP connection to each of the other data nodes